-Hanwha Solar owns approximately 49.58% of our outstanding share capital as of April 13, 2012.
+Hanwha Solar owns approximately 49.48% of our outstanding share capital as of April 12, 2013.
 Pursuant to a shareholder agreement between Hanwha Solar and our company dated September 16, 2010, Hanwha Solar has the right to designate three directors to our board and veto major corporate actions.
 Hanwha Solar has substantial influence over our business, including decisions regarding mergers, consolidations and the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
 This concentration of ownership may discourage, delay or prevent a change in control of our company, which could deprive our shareholders of an opportunity to receive a premium for its shares as part of a sale of our company and might reduce the price of our ADSs.
 In addition, without the consent of Hanwha Solar, we could be prevented from entering into transactions that could be beneficial to us.
 Hanwha Solar may cause us to take actions that are opposed by other shareholders as its interests may differ from those of other shareholders.
+Hanwha Group, a company that controls Hanwha Solar, has several subsidiaries in the solar industry, some of which are our key customers.
+How Hanwha Group positions our company within its subsidiary group could have a material impact on our results of operations.
+Hanwha Group's strategic plan involving our company may not always be aligned with the interests of our other shareholders.